Updated 8 April 2020

 Articles in this tag should be about at least one of these three broad topics:

-Organizing, managing, running, or working in an Open Source project.
+Organizing, managing, running, contributing to, or working in an Open Source project.

 Open Source philosophy, licensing, and/or practical and legal topics thereof.